ArdaSenyurek/ArdaSenyurek/README.md

 - 👋 Hi, I’m @ArdaSenyurek
-- 👀 I’m interested in coding and designing things
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning C++
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me -->  senyurekardais@gmail.com

 <!---
 ArdaSenyurek/ArdaSenyurek is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.